calebmk21/C247-Project/README.md

 # C147/247 Final Project

 ## Notes on our group's implementations
-All implementations for experiments are located in the following branches as outlined below, **do not refer to the main branch for final implementations**.
+All implementations for experiments are located in the following branches as outlined below, **not all of our experiments and implementations are on the main branch**.
 Please refer to the report for more detailed descriptions of each implementation and experiment:

 - Conv (Baseline):
   - Model architecture: TDSConvCTCModule in lightning.py